6 Reasons Why You Should Not Post Inspirational Quotes

 Inspirational quotes are often mentioned on “habits of highly annoying people on Facebook” lists

-Two examples of such lists are the ones written by Jonathan Anker and Vanessa Van Edwards.
-As Anker says: “It might give you some kind of philosophical/intellectual satisfaction to share these urgent pearls of wisdom, but here is the thing about inspirational quotes: they do not actually inspire anyone.
-Even if they do, they are forgotten as soon as the person scrolls past it to the next item on their News Feed.
-Sample thought process: Your only obligation in any lifetime is to be true to yourself.”
-Wow, she is so right about that.
-I am so fortunate and really need to … AAAHHH!
-Jenny is engaged!”
+Two examples of such lists are the ones written by Jonathan Anker (link source deleted) and Vanessa Van Edwards.
+Anker says that it might give you some kind of philosophical/intellectual satisfaction to share these urgent pearls of wisdom.
+However, inspirational quotes do not actually inspire anyone.
+Even if they do, they are forgotten as soon as the person scrolls further.
+The following is a sample thought process.

 What can I do for you regarding inspirational content?